Markup & Margin Calculator

 How to Use This Markup Calculator

-This calculator supports two workflows:
+This calculator supports two distinct workflows to accommodate different pricing scenarios:

 What Is Markup?